Angeline Quinto: 2017–present: I Can See Your Voice and 10Q

 After a two-year absence on screen, Quinto appeared in three productions in 2021.
 She took on a supporting role in the drama series Huwag Kang Mangamba co-starring Eula Valdez, Sylvia Sanchez, and Nonie Buencamino.
 As well as acting, she recorded the main theme song of the show, which won a Star Award for Music for Inspirational Song of the Year.
 She also became a judge on the amateur singing contest Tawag ng Tanghalan, which aired as a segment in the variety show It's Showtime.
 From October 29, 2021, to February 19, 2022, Quinto produced and headlined a ten-date livestreaming concert series, titled 10Q, which was filmed at the Metropolitan Theater in Manila.
 A celebration of her ten-year career milestone, the shows were broadcast via the web-based platforms KTX.ph, iWantTFC and TFC IPTV.
 Alwin Ignacio, writing for the Manila Standard, appreciated Quinto's artistic growth and commended the "emotional commitment and truthfulness" of her performances.
 In November 2022, she served as a mentor in the reality talent show Dream Maker.
 Quinto starred alongside Alex Gonzaga in the comedy film Single Bells, which premiered at the Metro Manila Summer Film Festival in April 2023.
 The following year, she co-starred with Kim Chiu and Paulo Avelino in the comedy series remake What's Wrong with Secretary Kim (2024).
+Later in August 2026, Quinto appeared as a guest contestant in the ABS-CBN game show Kapamilya Deal or No Deal; earlier into the second round, she knocked out the ₱1 million top prize which was held by content creators Abdul & Marsy (who won the ₱1 million top prize an episode prior); ultimately, she kept her briefcase till the end, and left with ₱500 for her charity.